edwindj/chunked/README.md

 # or
 insert_chunkwise_into(data_chunks, db, "test")
 ```
-Syntax completion in RStudio with 'chunked' just works.
+Syntax completion of variables of a chunkwise file in RStudio works like a charm...

 # Dplyr verbs